Charming villages tucked between rolling green hills? Your camera roll will not be able to handle how pretty these spots in Romania are.

 Brasov’s Picture Perfect Views

 The main city center is historic and iconic, displaying medieval architecture and baroque buildings painted in pretty pastels, and topped with red-tiled roofs.
-It’s also home to a few of our favorite castles.
-It’s absolutely a favorite vacation destination.
-Don’t miss Brasov!
+It’s also home to a few of our favorite castles, "Dracula's Castle".

 Here’s how to spend a weekend in Brasov, Romania.